 Somewhere and somehow we have convinced ourselves that we are superhuman.
 Gosh… could it be because we sort of are: making sure everyone gets to where they need to be, dressed how they are supposed to dress, decorating the house/presents/cookies/etc, getting gifts for everyone under the sun, sending out all the cards, attending all required holiday functions, cooking/cleaning/hosting, shopping, and doing our best to make Christmas a magical experience?
 (Whew.
 That made me tired just typing all that).

 Give yourself a break every now and again to meet a friend for coffee or head to the spa for an hour or three.
 Bring those expectations down a bit and realise that the holidays are NOT sitting squarely on your shoulders alone.

 We sleep less, eat what we don’t normally eat, play more, and plan more.
-And all of this can have a major affect on us by the time January rolls around.
-So, to make this a successful holiday and reduce your holiday stress, I am sharing some of the most important ways to take care of yourself throughout the holidays.
+And all of this can have a major effect on us by the time January rolls around.
+So, to make this a successful holiday and reduce your holiday stress, I am sharing some of the most important ways to take care of yourself throughout the season.

 Time Out: Mark your calendar with “me time.”
 Read a good book.
 Relax in a hot bath.

 Eat healthy: I know it’s tempting to gorge on whatever’s around or order takeout every night, but I seriously promise you that you will feel way better and more energized if you actually get some nutrients in your diet.
 Eat your veg and drink water, too!

 Filter your self talk: Pay attention to what you tell yourself.
 Don’t give in to negativity.